Shanig03/Communication-Networks-Final-Project/README.md

 pip install pyshark pandas numpy matplotlib scikit-learn
 ```
 #### How to Run: ####
-Place your PCAPNG files (e.g., firefox.pcapng, google.pcapng, etc.) in the src directory.
+Place your PCAPNG files (e.g., firefox.pcapng, google.pcapng, etc.) in the src directory (in the same directory as the code), then run it.
 The script will automatically process the files and save the merged dataset as merged_data.csv in the output directory.
 The model will be trained and evaluated, and the results will be displayed in a bar chart.

 #### Output: ####
 **Network Traffic Analysis:** The script will output several PNG files with the following plots:
 Average Packet Size,